kiemaBruce/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 - Returns the sum of all the data (n) of a listint_t linked list.
 - Prototype: int sum_listint(listint_t *head);
 - If the list is empty it returns zero.
+## 9-insert_nodeint.c
+- Inserts a new node at a given position.
+- Prototype: listint_t *insert_nodeint_at_index(listint_t **head, unsigned int
+		idx, int n);
+- where idx is the index of the list where the new node should be added.
+Index starts at 0
+- Returns the address of the new node, or NULL if it failed.
+- If it is not possible to add the new node at index idx, the new node is not added and it returns NULL.